-If you are upgrading from z/VM 7.2, you might have used the CHKAPARS utility (see Chapter 12, Step 4, substep "6" on page 115) to identify the service you will need to install.
-If you did not use CHKAPARS, or you are upgrading from z/VM 7.1, you should review the service you have installed on your z/VM 7.1 or 7.2 system since z/VM 7.3 became available to see if your z/VM 7.3 system requires additional service.
+You might have used the CHKAPARS utility (see Chapter 12, Step 4, substep "6" on page 117) to identify the service that you need to install.
+If you did not use CHKAPARS, you should review the service you have installed on your z/VM 7.1 or 7.2 system (since z/VM 7.3 became available), to see if your z/VM 7.3 system requires additional service.